ucx15/PyTrace/README.md

 Some Limitations will be removed in coming days..
 I did this as a fun project to increase my knowledge in Python(especially OOP)

-_THIS IS NOT A SERIOUS PROJECT THAT WILL OVERTAKE ARNOLD OR CYCLES!_
-I've got plans for that too ;)

 ___Thanks for reading!___
 You can also contribute and improve